 Open Science and Research Data Management Policies in Slovenia

 Slovenia established the groundwork for the implementation of open science principles in September 2015 with the National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015−2020.
 In December 2021, these principles were written into law with the Scientific Research and Innovation Activities Act (ZZrID).
-The ZZrID serves as a foundation for the Regulation on the Implementation of Scientific Research in Alignment with the Principles of Open Science and the Action Plan for Open Science, which were both adopted in May 2023 to provide detailed requirements for adhering to these principles.
+The ZZrID serves as a foundation for the Decree on the Implementation of Scientific Research in Accordance with the Principles of Open Science and the Action Plan for Open Science, which were both adopted in May 2023 to provide detailed requirements for adhering to these principles.
 The Resolution on the Slovenian Scientific Research and Innovation Strategy 2030, approved in March 2022, outlines recommendations and a vision for the advancement of open science in Slovenia.
 Individual research institutions may also adopt additional and more specific policies within the framework of these legal provisions.

 The Slovenian Research and Innovation Agency (ARIS) is a member of cOAlition S, and as a result, certain principles of Plan S have been incorporated into ZZrID and the Regulation on the Implementation of Scientific Research in alignment with the Principles of Open Science.
 Additionally, as a member of the European Union, Slovenia is bound by the legislation and policies of the European Research Area.

 Before 2015, Slovenian legislation touched upon the principles of open science in two documents:

 - The Resolution on the National Research and Development Programme 2011-2015 envisioned open access to raw data from publicly-funded research among the goals in Chapter 4.5, Information Infrastructure in Support of the Innovation System.
 This was expected to prevent duplication in research, increase the efficiency of research processes, and improve the cost-effectiveness of public research and development expenditures.